 On September 4, 2007 the San Leandro City Council approved the "San Leandro Transit Oriented Development Strategy," a plan that provides the land use and development framework for new development in Downtown San Leandro.
 The purpose of the TOD Strategy is to focus growth and density in the transit-accessible downtown area and to enhance Downtown San Leandro.
 Downtown is an ideal location for transit oriented development because the area is well served by multiple public transportation services, including AC Transit, BART and San Leandro's LINKS shuttle, and because it has existing shopping and various services.
-As new housing units are built around the San Leandro BART station, it is assumed there will be both an increase in transit ridership and in the local population, which will enhance the market for downtown shops and services and serve as a catalyst for downtown revitalization.
-The associated DA Downtown Area zoning development standards, which implement the TOD Strategy plan, include greater building height limits, higher residential densities and reduced parking standards than in surrounding areas, to guide future development.
+As new housing units are built around the San Leandro BART station, it is assumed there will be both an increase in transit ridership and in the local population, which will enhance the market for downtown Area zoning development standards, which implement the TOD Strategy plan, include greater building height limits, higher residential densities and reduced parking standards than in surrounding areas, to guide future development.